andresaraujo/libgdx-project-generator/README.md

 `./gradle tasks`

 ## To do
-- ios project template
+- iOS project template
-- more templates
+- More templates
-- scala templates
+- Scala support